-The courses of the MS in TESOL Program are co-sponsored with the UFT and Rockland Teacher Center.
-Select courses will be offered at the Riverdale campus of MSV as well as at UFT Borough Offices, or the Rockland Teacher Center sites.
+The courses of the MS in TESOL Program are co-sponsored with the UFT.
+Select courses will be offered at the Riverdale campus of the CMSV as well as at UFT locations Borough Offices.
 The recommended sequence of courses should be discussed with an advisor prior to course registration.